 She doesn't complete the finishing steps of her oatmeal discovery

-because she doesn't know how to use the microwave.
+because she needs to learn how to use the microwave to warm it up.

-This is where her big sister (and mentor), Claire comes in.
+Her big sister (and mentor), Claire, comes in here.

 One day Claire watched this process and saw